JonasToth/HighIntegrityTooling/README.md

 ### 7.1 Specifiers
+#### 7.1.1 Declare each identifier on a separate line in a separate declaration
+#### 7.1.2 Use const whenever possible
+#### 7.1.3 Do not place type specifiers before non-type specifiers in a declaration
+#### 7.1.4 Place CV-qualifiers on the right hand side of the type they apply to
+#### 7.1.5 Do not inline large functions
+#### 7.1.6 Use class types or typedefs to abstract scalar quantities and standard integer types
+#### 7.1.7 Use a trailing return type in preference to type disambiguation using typename
+#### 7.1.8 Use auto id = expr when declaring a variable to have the same type as its initializer function call
+#### 7.1.9 Do not explicitly specify the return type of a lambda
+#### 7.1.10 Use static_assert for assertions involving compile time constants

 ### 7.2 Enumeration declarations
+#### 7.2.1 Use an explicit enumeration base and ensure that it is large enough to store all enumerators
+#### 7.2.2 Initialize none, the first only or all enumerators in an enumeration

 ### 7.3 Namespaces
 ### 7.4 Linkage specifications
+#### 7.4.1 Ensure that any objects, functions or types to be used from a single translation unit are defined in an unnamed namespace in the main source file
+#### 7.4.2 Ensure that an inline function, a function template, or a type used from multiple translation units is defined in a single header file
+#### 7.4.3 Ensure that an object or a function used from multiple translation units is declared in a single header file

 ### 7.5 The asm declaration
+- jonathan did it already, in review

 ## 8 Definitions